xelatihy/yocto-gl/readme.md

 This repository contains Yocto/GL applications written to test the libraries.

-- **ytestgen.c**: Creates various test cases for the path tracer and GL viewer.
+- **ytestgen.cpp**: Creates various test cases for the path tracer and GL viewer.
-- **yview.c**: HDR/PNG/JPG image viewer with exposure/gamma tone mapping.
+- **yview.cpp**: HDR/PNG/JPG image viewer with exposure/gamma tone mapping.
-- **yshade.c**: OpenGL viewer.
+- **yshade.cpp**: OpenGL viewer.
-- **ytrace.c**: Interactive path-tracer, that can also run in offline mode.
+- **ytrace.cpp**: Interactive path-tracer, that can also run in offline mode.
-- **ytrace.c**: Simple rigid body demo code.
-Does not work on offline mode.
+- **ysym.cpp**: Simple rigid body demo code.
+Does not work in offline mode.

 A few screenshots from **ytrace** are included here for demonstration.